Main ContentAsylum Hill Research Consortium

 The guiding principles of the consortium are:

-- Responsible stewardship of physical, cultural, and scientific value of resources
+- Responsible and ethical stewardship of physical, cultural, and scientific value of resources

 - Adherence to prevailing disciplinary standards of practice